Wasteland Weekend’s Theme Zone

-What does that mean for the many themed camps at Wasteland?
-Here is your chance to be in the thick of things.
+What does that mean for you and your tribe?
+This is your chance to be in the thick of things.
 A part of the action.
-Fully themed camps may apply for pre-placement on the map, and enjoy an extra day of Wasteland before the event officially opens on Thursday, September 22nd.
+Fully themed camps may apply for pre-placement on the map, and enjoy an extra day of Wasteland before the event officially opens on Wednesday, September 27th.

 An extra day of Wasteland, you say?
 Damn right.
-For approved, 100% themed camps, reserved space and placement on the official map.
-As an added bonus, and incentive to build more interactive themed camps, those approved will have the opportunity to arrive and setup early starting 8am Wednesday, September 21st, and enjoy an additional day of Wasteland Weekend VII.
+For approved, 100% themed camps along with reserved space and placement on the official map.
+As an added bonus, and incentive to build more interactive themed camps, those approved will have the opportunity to arrive and set up early starting 8am Tuesday, September 26th, and enjoy an additional day of Wasteland Weekend VIII.

 (Answered by a crusty old Wastelander)

-Yes, if your camp is approved, you will be pre-placed on the map and be allowed to arrive early to Wasteland Weekend.
+Yes, and if your camp is approved you will be pre-placed on the map and be allowed entry on Tuesday, September 26th at 8am .
 Read the entire FAQ and familiarize yourself with the event rules BEFORE filling out the application form.
 Please.
 Seriously.
 Asking stupid questions already covered in the FAQ or creating extra work for our staff will adversely affect the outcome of your application, so READ ON.

 What theme requirements are considered for placement?

-A fully-themed camp covers every visual aspect, up close and from a distance.
-Costumed members of your tribe have an equal role to place.
-Themed vehicles are a plus, but non-themed cars/trucks can be hidden or camouflaged.
+A fully-themed camp covers every visual aspect both up close and from a distance.
+Costumed members of your tribe have an equal role to play.
+Themed vehicles are a plus, and non-themed cars/trucks must be hidden or camouflaged (staff will ask you to move any non-themed vehicles seen in your camp during the event.)
 Camp decoration, nighttime lighting, and interactivity with passing Wastelanders is a bonus.
 You camp must fit within the fully immersive atmosphere.

 What other criteria go into the approval process?